 Board Certified, Plastic Surgeon and Anesthesiologist

-Posted On: January 07, 2016 Author: Dr. Stuart Linder Posted In: Plastic Surgery
+Posted On: January 07, 2016 Author: The Office of Dr. Stuart Linder Posted In: Plastic Surgery

 During the decision-making process for a plastic surgery procedure, patients must determine what type of surgical procedure they want as well as select the right plastic surgeon to perform the actual procedure.
 Along with those choices, I encourage patients to do their due diligence and ensure to ask their surgeon who will be providing the anesthesia during the surgery.
 For your safety, you want to make sure you will have a board-certified anesthesiologist administering your anesthesia.